19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Dimension Door.md

 | Range    | Within Sight                                        |
 | Domains  | [Air](../../../Spell%20Domains/Air.md)              |

-You can teleport yourself and up to one other willing creature to target point you can see.
+You can teleport yourself and up to one other willing creature to a point you can see.

 ---
 *Upcast: Teleport two additional creatures per spell level.*